blitze/phpBB-ext-sitemaker/docs/en/events.md

 * Location: /phpBB/ext/blitze/sitemaker/develop/components/AdminBar/SaveLayout/index.js
 * Since: 3.1.2
 * Purpose: Event to allow other extensions to do something when layout changes are saved

+blitze_sitemaker_render_block_before
+===
+* Location: /phpBB/ext/blitze/sitemaker/develop/components/BlockRenderer/index.js
+* Since: 3.1.2
+* Purpose: Event to allow other extensions to do something before block is rendered or prevent it from being re-rendered

 blitze_sitemaker_render_block_after
 ===